 What is a Nationally Recognised Qualification?

-There are many institutions throughout Australia offering a range of courses in the area of animal care.
-However, there are only a few courses that are industry recognised and also deemed a “Nationally Recognised Qualification.”
+Many institutions throughout Australia offer a range of courses in animal care.
+However, only a few courses are industry-recognised and also deemed a “Nationally Recognised Qualification.”
 These courses are regulated by the Australian Skills Quality Authority or ASQA (Australian Government).

 What’s the difference between a Non-accredited and Accredited Course?